ReinerNippes/nextcloud/README.md

 In less than 20 minutes.

-Most of the settings are recommentations from C. Rieger
+Most of the settings are recommentations from C. Rieger (nginx) or Daniel Hansson (apache)

-Visit his page for all details: <https://www.c-rieger.de/>
+Visit his page for all details: <https://www.c-rieger.de/> or <https://www.hanssonit.se/>

 > **WARNING**: Your existing nginx/php/mariadb setup will be over written.
 Up to now I tested this only on newly installed AWS EC2 Ubuntu, Dedian, Fedora and CentOS machines.
 So backup of your existing configuration is a good advice.